aekrause/index.html/README.md

 <p><a target="_blank" href="https://webp.svsu.edu/~aekrause/prog01.html">1.
 M-Drive</a></p>
 <p><a target="_blank" href="file:///C:/Users/User/Documents/prog01.html">2.
 CSIS</a></p>
 <p><a target="_blank" href="https://caring-profession.000webhostapp.com/prog01.html">3.
 000Webhost</a></p>
+<p>4.
+I think the best of the hosting sites used is GitHub.
+This website has a very user friendly way of
+making the website look nice.
+It also is easy to go back and forth from looking at what the website looks like to the html code.</p>

 <h2> Prog02- Github and Netbeans</h2>
 <h4> My work </h4>